 Just like with themes, you can run the wp plugin command on its own to see the list of available subcommands.

 Updating WordPress with WP-CLI is a two-step process, as you need to update WordPress files and the database.

 wp core update

-- Run the command below to check and if it is necessary to update the database to a required version:
+- Run the command below to check if it is necessary to update the database to the required version:

 wp core update-db

 - Once the update is complete, check your WordPress version using this command: